emilianavt/VSeeFaceManual/README.md

 #### <a name="vrchat"></a>VRChat OSC support

-Starting with 1.13.38, there is experimental support for VRChat's experimental [OSC](https://docs.vrchat.com/docs/osc-overview) support.
+Starting with 1.13.38, there is experimental support for VRChat's avatar [OSC](https://docs.vrchat.com/docs/osc-overview) support.
 When the `VRChat OSC sender` option in the advanced settings is enabled in VSeeFace, it will send the following avatar parameters:

 * `GazeX`, a `float` from 0 to 1 with representing the horizontal gaze direction from right to left and 0.5 being the eyes looking straight forward.
 * `GazeY`, a `float` from 0 to 1 with representing the horizontal gaze direction from down to up and 0.5 being the eyes looking straight forward.